 Calogcog Elementary School was the first to receive the educational TV package.
-Situated at the mountainside, the school was home to less than a dozen teachers and around 400 learners.
+The mountainside school is home to less than a dozen teachers and around 400 learners.
 One of them is Francis Cabanas, a sixth grade student.

 Francis walks two hours to school everyday with only seven pesos in his pocket.
-It was enough for him to buy a piece of bread and iced water.
-This money was something he had to earn from his uncle when they participate in small-scale mining activities in the area.
-There were even days when he had to miss school.
+It is enough for him to buy a piece of bread and iced water.
+This money is something he has to earn from his uncle when they take part in small-scale mining activities in the area.
+There are even days when he has had to miss school.
 In spite of this, he still makes an effort to make it to class.
 “Maganda kasi ang turo po sa amin at magagaling ang teacher dito (We learn well from our teachers and they’re very good),” Francis explained.

-Ms. Gloria Artana was Francis’ class adviser and one of the school’s longest-serving teachers.
-In her 20 years of service, this was the first time a television was delivered to their doorstep.
-She was glad that students like Francis will benefit from Knowledge Channel.
+Ms. Gloria Artana is Francis’ class adviser and one of the school’s longest-serving teachers.
+In her 20 years of service, this is the first time a television has ever been delivered to their doorstep.
+She is happy, knowing that students like Francis will benefit from Knowledge Channel.

 “Sa experience ko po sa pagtuturo, mas nagiging active ang mga bata at nagiging mas madali para sa teacher magturo kapag may naririnig at nakikita gamit ang TV.
 Talagang mas pinagaan ang pagtuturo dahil sa Knowledge Channel (In my teaching experience, kids are more active and it’s easier to teach when there’s a TV.
 Knowledge Channel will make our job more manageable),” she said.